2023 Guide To White Space Analysis

 How do you identify white space?

 White space is identified through a white space analysis.
 It looks into stakeholders, business units, the products or services you sell, and the coverage or gaps that currently exist in the customer.
-Leveraging your CRM is a great way to do this.
+Leveraging your Salesforce CRM is a great way to do this.
 Find quick gaps and opportunities for your key account management team to help uncover and grow.
 What are their priorities?
 We need market research to find out.

 How do your additional products or services complement that need?
-Are there competitors currently being used on other teams?
+Other teams are currently using competitors?
 Which segments, businesses, or locations typically prove to be the most lucrative?
 Innovation, collaboration, and incentives need to be in place to capture all of that existing white space market that is available.
-Powerful insights are sitting in your CRM.
+Powerful insights are sitting in your Salesforce CRM.
 They can provide a competitive advantage if you’re consistently out in front of others.

 What is an example of white space in marketing?

 White space in marketing is another terminology to describe an opportunity to advertise to different teams.
 This includes geographies or personas based on the number of products or services currently being used.
 It helps when these valuable insights can be uncovered quickly and acted upon.
 Leverage targeted 1:1 campaigns, or campaigns at scale for a specific industry that has similar types of companies or people who need to be marketed to.

 Why is white space important in B2B business?